Haybu/haybu.github.io/_posts/2018-11-11-Spring-Security-OAuth2-Gen2.md

 author: Haytham Mohamed
 ---

-Spring framework provides a comprehensive and extensible support for authentication and authorization.
+Spring framework provides a comprehensive and extensible authentication and authorization support.
 Latest enhancements in Spring 5.x have made it simple to apply security standards such as OAuth2 to secure applications.
-In this blog I will demonstrate how to use OAuth2 second-generation support in Spring framework to secure a distributed microservices application.
+In this blog I will demonstrate how to use OAuth2 second-generation support in Spring framework to secure a distributed and reactive-based microservices application.

 ## Architecture
 ----

-A simple "Flight Agency" demo application will be used in this blog to illustrate using the latest Spring 5.x security features of OAuth2 to support microservices authentication and authorization.
-The architecture of the distributed demo application consists of a front-end web application and a couple of backend microservices.
+A "Flight Agency" demo application will be used in this blog to illustrate applying the latest Springframework 5.x security features of OAuth2 to help securing a distributed microservices application.
+The architecture of the demo application consists of a front-end web application and a couple of backend microservices.
 All modules of the application are implemented using Spring Boot to take advantage of the auto-configuration and opinionated features.
+All applications are also implemented with reactive WebFlux support provided by Springframework.

 As illustrated in the diagram below, the system consists of: